hpsfoundation/foundation/charter.md

 		-	e. a majority vote of the End User TAB.

 	-	iv.
 Transparency.
-The TOC shall hold regular open TOC meetings and all project-related decisions shall be made in those meetings, on a public mailing list, or on public issues.
+The TAC shall hold regular open TAC meetings and all project-related decisions shall be made in those meetings, on a public mailing list, or on public issues.

 	-	v.
-Simple TOC issues may be resolved by short discussion and simple majority vote.
-TOC discussions may be over email or at a meeting of the TOC.
+Simple TAC issues may be resolved by short discussion and simple majority vote.
+TAC discussions may be over email or at a meeting of the TAC.

 	-	vi.
 After a review of the opinions and optional virtual discussion/debate options are identified, seeking consensus and taken to vote if necessary.

 	-	vii.
-The intent is for the TOC to find a path to consensus within the TOC and community.
-TOC decisions at meetings meeting quorum requirements shall pass with a vote greater than 50% of TOC members present.
+The intent is for the TAC to find a path to consensus within the TAC and community.
+TAC decisions at meetings meeting quorum requirements shall pass with a vote greater than 50% of TAC members present.

 	-	viii.
-TOC meetings shall require a quorum of two-thirds of the TOC total members to take a vote or make any decision.
-If a TOC meeting fails to meet the quorum requirement, discussions may proceed, however there shall be no voting or decisions.
+TAC meetings shall require a quorum of two-thirds of the TAC total members to take a vote or make any decision.
+If a TAC meeting fails to meet the quorum requirement, discussions may proceed, however there shall be no voting or decisions.

 	-	ix.
-TOC decisions may be made electronically without a meeting, but to pass a vote shall require as many votes as would be needed to achieve quorum in a meeting.
-During an electronic vote, if any two (2) TOC members request a meeting to discuss the decision, the electronic vote in process shall end without effect, and a new vote may be initiated after the meeting to discuss the decision has completed.
+TAC decisions may be made electronically without a meeting, but to pass a vote shall require as many votes as would be needed to achieve quorum in a meeting.
+During an electronic vote, if any two (2) TAC members request a meeting to discuss the decision, the electronic vote in process shall end without effect, and a new vote may be initiated after the meeting to discuss the decision has completed.

 -	(d) Criteria for Nomination.
-Nominees for the TOC shall:
+Nominees for the TAC shall:

-	-	i. commit that they have the available bandwidth to make the time to invest in the CNCF TOC,
+	-	i. commit that they have the available bandwidth to make the time to invest in the CNCF TAC,

 	-	ii. demonstrate an advanced level of professional experience as engineers in the scope of CNCF,

-	-	iii. demonstrate seniority sufficient to access additional staff or community members to assist in their TOC preparations, and
+	-	iii. demonstrate seniority sufficient to access additional staff or community members to assist in their TAC preparations, and

     -   iv. operate neutrally in discussions and put the goals and success of CNCF in balance with corporate objectives or any particular project in CNCF.

--	(e) Process for TOC Member Nominations and Election
+-	(e) Process for TAC Member Nominations and Election

     -   i.
 Nominations: Each individual in a Selecting Group may nominate up to two (2) people, at most one (1) of whom may be from the same group of Related Companies.
 Each nominee must agree to participate prior to being added to the nomination list.

 		-	a.
 A nomination requires a maximum one (1) page nomination pitch which should include the nominee's name, contact information and supporting statement identifying the nominee's experience in CNCF domains.

 		-	b.
-The Governing Board shall determine the process and timeline for the nominations, qualification and election of TOC members.
+The Governing Board shall determine the process and timeline for the nominations, qualification and election of TAC members.

 		-	c.
-A minimum of 14 calendar days shall be reserved for an Evaluation Period whereby TOC nominees may be contacted by members of the Governing Board and TOC.
+A minimum of 14 calendar days shall be reserved for an Evaluation Period whereby TAC nominees may be contacted by members of the Governing Board and TAC.

 	-	ii.
-Qualification: After the Evaluation Period, the Governing Board and the TOC members shall vote on each nominee individually to validate that the nominee meets the qualification criteria.
+Qualification: After the Evaluation Period, the Governing Board and the TAC members shall vote on each nominee individually to validate that the nominee meets the qualification criteria.
 A valid vote shall require at least 50% participation.
 Nominees passing with over 50% shall be Qualified Nominees.

 	-	iii.
-Elections: If the number of Qualified Nominees is equal to or less than the number of TOC seats available to be elected, the Qualified Nominees shall be approved after the nomination period has closed.
-If there are more Qualified Nominees than open TOC seats available for election, then the Selecting Group shall elect the TOC members via a Condorcet vote.
+Elections: If the number of Qualified Nominees is equal to or less than the number of TAC seats available to be elected, the Qualified Nominees shall be approved after the nomination period has closed.
+If there are more Qualified Nominees than open TAC seats available for election, then the Selecting Group shall elect the TAC members via a Condorcet vote.
 A Condorcet vote shall be run using the Condorcet-IRV method through the Cornell online service ([*https://civs.cs.cornell.edu/*](https://civs.cs.cornell.edu/)).

     -   iv.
-TOC-Selected Seats: TOC-Selected TOC members may nominate and qualify but not vote when their seat is up for election.
+TAC-Selected Seats: TAC-Selected TAC members may nominate and qualify but not vote when their seat is up for election.

 	-	v.
 Retries.
-If there are fewer Qualified Nominees than open TOC seats available for election by the Selecting Group, the group shall initiate another round of nominations.
+If there are fewer Qualified Nominees than open TAC seats available for election by the Selecting Group, the group shall initiate another round of nominations.

 -	(f) Constraints

 	-	i.
-TOC Members shall serve two-year, staggered terms.
+TAC Members shall serve two-year, staggered terms.

 	-	ii.
-TOC members may be removed by a two-thirds vote of the other TOC members, with the impacted individual ineligible to participate in the vote.
+TAC members may be removed by a two-thirds vote of the other TAC members, with the impacted individual ineligible to participate in the vote.

 	-	iii.
-Any TOC member that misses three (3) consecutive meetings shall be automatically suspended from eligibility to vote until having attended two meetings consecutively.
-For avoidance of doubt, the suspended TOC member shall be eligible to vote in the second consecutive meeting.
+Any TAC member that misses three (3) consecutive meetings shall be automatically suspended from eligibility to vote until having attended two meetings consecutively.
+For avoidance of doubt, the suspended TAC member shall be eligible to vote in the second consecutive meeting.

 	-	iv.
-The TOC agenda will be set by the TOC.
-However, it is expected that TOC discussions and decisions will cover:
+The TAC agenda will be set by the TAC.
+However, it is expected that TAC discussions and decisions will cover:

 		-	a. assessing technologies to include in CNCF